 Should you pay your debts after the statute of limitations expires?

 After the statute of limitations expires, it’s in your best interest to repay the debt you owe.
-If you can’t afford to, try to negotiate with the collector to see if you can pay them less than you owe.
-By taking care of your debt, even after the statute of limitations has passed, you can improve your credit and increase your chances of securing affordable financing in the future.
+If you can’t afford to make full payments, try negotiating with the collector to see if you can pay them less than you owe.
+Taking care of your debt, even after the statute of limitations has passed, can improve your credit and increase your chances of securing affordable financing in the future.

 The bottom line

-To stop them from contacting you, come up with a plan for repaying your debt.
+To stop them from contacting you, devise a plan to repay your debt.
 Once you tackle your debt, you’ll enjoy less stress and better financing options in the future.